 Through her research, Rowling realized that her audience ranged from young children to adults, and she needed to figure out a way to cater to all their interests.
 One of the reasons she reached so many people is because she used multiple channels to do so.

 Back when the books and movies first came out, social media did not have the influence it has today.
-However, JK Rowling knew that majority of her audience gravitated towards social media for information and entertainment.
+However, JK Rowling knew that majority of her audience gravitated toward social media for information and entertainment.
 For this reason, she decided to create Pottermore.
 This is a digital publishing, e-commerce, entertainment, and news company where people can find news, features, and articles along with new and previously unreleased writings by Rowling.
 Pottermore has now moved to the Wizarding World Site so that it can encompass her Fantastic Beasts franchise as well.
 Rowling has truly mastered the art of engaging and entertaining her existing fans.
 She created Pottermore so that fans could delve deeper into Harry Potter’s world, thus encouraging brand loyalty.

 As mentioned previously, she transformed the magical world of Harry Potter into a real-life experience by developing amusement parks for everyone to enjoy.
 She was able to expand her reach by using the multi-channel approach.